ipsy-md/docs/docs/open-science/research-data-management/bids.md

     Other BIDS accepted formats, although not recommended by BIDS, are Biosemi: `.bdf` and EEGLAB: `.fdt`, `.set`.

+    ### EEG conversion with EEG-BIDS (EEGLAB plugin, Matlab based)

+    EEGLAB plugin EEG-BIDS is a very handy and extremely intuitive tool for converting eeg data into BIDS and working with bids datasets in EEGLAB.
+It is a GUI based tool which makes it simple to convert data, populate metadata files and validate the converted dataset.
+    [Here](https://eeglab.org/plugins/EEG-BIDS/) you can find the official tutorial.

     ### EEG conversion with Fieldtrip (Matlab based)

     The following code has been adapted from an example provided in the [fieldtrip page](https://www.fieldtriptoolbox.org/example/bids_eeg/), for further information read the official documentation.